huaweicloud/huaweicloud-fpga/fp1/docs/Using_a_Vivado_based_Example.md

 ### Vivado SDK Operation Instructions
 ##### Note
-Generate a .dcp file, register and load the image, (For details, see "Registering an FPGA image" in the root directory), [Loading an Image](../tools/fpga_tool/docs/load_an_fpga_image.md), and compile the SDK (For details, see "Compiling the SDK" in the root directory) before using the SDK.
+Generate a .dcp file, register and load the image, (For details, see "Registering an FPGA image" in [Loading an Image](../tools/fpga_tool/docs/load_an_fpga_image.md)), and compile the SDK (For details, see "Compiling the SDK" in the root directory) before using the SDK.

 #### Step 1 Compile the SDK of example 1.